paulscherrerinstitute/mrfioc2/README.md

 ## Using the application
 As with any EPICS application, build procedure produces all the necessary database files and an IOC for each architecture built.
 An example application for the `linux-x86_64` architecture is available in `iocBoot` folder.
 For more details inspect the `evr_manual.pdf` available in the `documentation` folder.

+GUIs are available:

+* `evgMrmApp/opi/EVG/` contains the caQtDm GUI for event generator (event master)
+* `evrMrmApp/opi/EVR/` contains the caQtDm GUI for event receiver and health monitor for EVR.

+Each folder contains a readme file which explains how to run the GUIs.

 ### PSI
 Example substitution files and startup scripts are available in the `PSI/example` folder.
 For more details inspect the `evr_manual.pdf` and `tutorial.pdf` available in the `documentation` folder.